develop-me/bootcamp--week-07-08--laravel/challenges/13-one-to-many/02-controllers/README.md

 This is the easiest option, but leads to a lot of repeated code

-- Add a private method to the Animals controller
+- Add a private method to the AnimalController
 - Use it to check the owner on each request

 ### 2) With Middleware